 Getting to the Dino Zoo is easiest by car.
 The Dino Zoo is located in the small village Charbonnières-les-Sapins just off the National Route N57 that connects Besancon and Pontalier.
 Follow the Parc Préhistoric signs from the N57.
 Ample free parking is available close to the park entrance.

-From Switzerland, drivers from Lausanne and Genève can follow the Autobahn A1 via Vallorbe, or more scenic crossings though other Jura passes.
+From Switzerland, drivers from Lausanne and Genève can follow the Autobahn A1 via Vallorbe, or more scenic crossings through other Jura passes.
 Drivers from Switzerland may find the scenic route to the Dino Zoo via Ornans and the Loue Valley worth the slight detour from Pontalier.

 The best public transportation option to the Dino Zoo is the local TER train to L’Hôpital-du-Grosbois, which is a 3-km walk from the park.
 Traveling time from Besancon, which has a high-speed TGV train station, is half an hour.